 There are two things to keep in mind if you decide to use vitamin B2 for migraines: First, it appears that you need to take it for at least three months to get the full benefits.
 Second, whenever you take large doses of any one B vitamin, it’s critical to take the other B vitamins, as well.
 If your multivitamin/mineral contains all the B vitamins, that’s fine.
 If not, then I would recommend taking a B-complex.
 Try Freeda Vitamins; their B-complex is excellent.

-Remedy #3: Keep Your Teeth From Grinding at Night
+Remedy #3: Stop Nighttime Teeth Grinding

 Dr. Phillip Lamey, professor of oral medicine at the Royal Victoria Dental School in Belfast, recently shed some welcome light on a simple method to help prevent migraine headaches.